TrebledJ/trebledj.github.io/content/posts/infosec/secure-your-santa/2024-12-25-secure-your-systems.md

 }
 ```

-Oops — disaster!
+Oops, disaster!
 The post got published!
 It's apparent both endpoints use the same underlying logic.
 The `publish` parameter should have only been implemented for admins.
 The implications are somewhat severe, if you have user access — say an intern, a secretary, or a test account — you could bypass the usual approval process and publish something damning like “Megacorp is Filing for Bankruptcy!”.

 {% enddetails %}